Information on R

 Basic R links are:

-If you just google "how do I install R" you will have no problem:
+If you just google "how do I install R" you will have no problem.

-Rstudio downloads are at: Rstudio download
+For rstudio, downloads are at: download rstudio

-Note that if you go to
+If you go to

 http://swirlstats.com/students.html it tell you how